tc39/notes/meetings/2018-11/nov-27.md

 ## Intl.NumberFormat Feature Proposal for Stage 3

-Shane Carr (SCR)
+Shane Carr (SFC)

 - [proposal](https://github.com/sffc/proposal-unified-intl-numberformat)

-SCR: This is an update proposal I showed in July to stage 2 and now we want to go to stage 3.
+SFC: This is an update proposal I showed in July to stage 2 and now we want to go to stage 3.
 Most of the slides are the same but wanted to give it again for newcomers.

-SCR: Motivation for this format is to add more number formatting features to ECMA-402.
+SFC: Motivation for this format is to add more number formatting features to ECMA-402.
 Feature and important to Google because locale data footprint and barrier to entry.
 Adding features as opposed to

-SCR: 4 sections: Spec clean up
+SFC: 4 sections: Spec clean up

 Spec updated limited behavior changes
 A few sections of the spec have been refactored for currency plural forms